Images for illustrative purposes only

 You should also tell your prescriber if you are pregnant or trying to conceive, as there may be a different pain relief medication that would be more suitable.

 You can safely buy Diclofenac online at EU Meds.
 During your consultation with EU Meds, you will be asked to complete a health questionnaire to check that diclofenac is suitable for you.
-A prescriber from UK Meds will also review your current medications, including any herbal remedies or supplements, to ensure that diclofenac will not interact with them.
+A prescriber from EU Meds will also review your current medications, including any herbal remedies or supplements, to ensure that diclofenac will not interact with them.

 Once prescribed, you can order diclofenac online for home delivery.